zarSou9/taxonomy-generator/README.md

-# Hierarchical Taxonomy Generator for AI Safety Research Papers
+# Hierarchical Taxonomy Generator

-This taxonomy is to be presented on [TRecursive.com](https://trecursive.com).
+This repository contains logic to automatically generate a hierarchical taxonomy from a corpus of papers in a given field.
+The AI Safety Taxonomy is displayed on [TRecursive.com/ai-safety-taxonomy](https://trecursive.com/ai-safety-taxonomy).

 ## About

-This taxonomy organizes a corpus of over 3000 AI safety-related papers published on ArXiv (last updated: 2025-04-16).
-The taxonomy was created using a script that recursively orchestrates LLMs to generate sets of categories in an iterative process.
+The AI safety taxonomy organizes a corpus of over 3000 AI safety-related papers published on ArXiv (last updated: 2025-04-16).
+It was created using a script that recursively orchestrates LLMs to generate sets of categories in an iterative process.
 These categories are evaluated at each iteration to maximize mutual exclusivity (by sorting a sample of papers to evaluate overlap) and clarity (by generating feedback from other LLM instances), among other metrics.

 ## Codebase